-The table below summarizes the key compensation policies and practices adopted by the Trust to mitigate the potential for excessive risk-taking.
+The table below summarizes the key compensation policies and practices adopted by the Trust to mitigate the notential for excessive risk-taking to m to mitigate the potential for excessive risk-taking.
 What We Do Compensation Programs and Pay-for-Performance ✓ Significant "at-risk", performance-based compensation On average, over two-thirds of the Trust's NEOs' target total direct compensation is "at-risk" and tied to operational and market-based metrics aligned with the Trust's strategic goals.
-79% of the President and CEO's compensation was "at-risk" in 2022.
-(See page 57) ✓ Long-term performance focus A substantial portion of executive pay is delivered through long-term incentives, which focus executives on sustained, long-term Unitholder value creation.
-(See page 58) ✓ Stress testing The Trust conducts regular "stress testing" of potential compensation outcomes under various performance scenarios to ensure strong pay-for-performance alignment.
-(See page 70) 1 Holistic performance measurement Long-term incentive awards are based on objective performance measures (absolute and relative) to further enhance the alignment between pay and performance relative to our peers. ✓ Median target positioning Executive compensation is targeted within a competitive range of the median of RioCan's peer group.
-C Compensation Governance and Risk Management √ Say-on-Pay vote The Trust voluntarily adopted a Say-on-Pay vote that enables engagement between Unitholders and the Board on compensation.
+79% of the President and CEO's compensation, and over two-thirds of the Trust's other NEOs' compensation, was "at-risk" in 2024.
+(See page 56) ✓ Long-term performance focus A substantial portion of executive pay is delivered through long-term incentives, which focus executives on sustained, long-term Unitholder value creation.
+(See page 65) ✓ Stress testing The Trust conducts regular "stress testing" of potential compensation outcomes under various performance scenarios to ensure strong pay-for-performance alignment.
+(See page 69) ✓ Holistic performance measurement Long-term incentive awards are based on objective performance measures (absolute and relative) to further enhance the alignment between pay and performance relative to our peers. ✓ Median target positioning Executive compensation is targeted within a competitive range of the median of RioCan's peer group.
+Compensation Governance and Risk Management ✓ Say-on-Pay vote The Trust voluntarily holds a Say-on-Pay vote that enables engagement between Unitholders and the Board on executive compensation.
 RioCan also engages directly with Unitholders about our executive compensation program.
-Our 2022 vote received 90.63% support from Unitholders. ✓ Governance oversight The PCCC assists the Board in overseeing the compensation program by providing recommendations regarding senior management compensation-related matters.
-(See page 110) 1 External independent advice The PCCC engages an independent advisor to provide an objective perspective on market best practices, governance and regulation, and compensation levels.
-(See pages 74-75) 1 Clawback policy The clawback policy allows the Trust to recoup incentive compensation paid under certain circumstances, including even when a financial restatement is not required.
-(See page 70) ✓ Robust anti-hedging policy The anti-hedging policy prohibits Trustees and executives, under any circumstance, from monetizing the value of their ownership in the Trust by investing in or purchasing financial instruments or derivatives designed to hedge or offset a decrease in market value of the equity held.
-(See page 70) ✓ Maximum incentive opportunities Incentive awards under the Trust's 2022 EMBP and 2022 PEUs include the possibility of no payout and a predefined maximum.
-(See pages 59 and 66) ✓ Minimum Unit ownership policy The Unit ownership policy requires executives to hold a pre-defined value of Units/Unit-based awards during employment to provide alignment with Unitholders.
-(See page 70) √ Post-employment Unit ownership Executives must hold Units for one year following the date of resignation or retirement to encourage decisions that support the creation of sustainable long-term value.
-(See page 71) What We Don't Do
+Our 2024 Say-on-Pay vote received strong support from Unitholders, at 90.28%. ✓ Governance oversight The PCCC assists the Board in overseeing the compensation program by providing recommendations regarding senior management compensation-related matters.
+(See page 109) ✓ External independent advice The PCCC engages an independent advisor to provide an objective perspective on market best practices, governance and regulation, and compensation levels.
+(See page 73) ✓ Clawback policy The clawback policy allows the Trust to recoup incentive compensation paid under certain circumstances, including even when a financial restatement is not required.
+(See page 69) ✓ Robust anti- hedging policy The anti-hedging policy prohibits Trustees and executives, under any circumstance, from monetizing the value of their ownership in the Trust by investing in or purchasing financial instruments or derivatives designed to hedge or offset a decrease in market value of the equity held.
+(See page 69) ✓ Caps to incentive awards Incentive awards under the Trust's 2024 EMBP and 2024 PEUs include the possibility of no payout and a predefined maximum.
+(See pages 58 to 68) ✓ Unit Ownership Policy The Unit ownership policy requires executives to hold a pre-defined value of Units/Unit-based awards during employment to provide alignment with Unitholders.
+(See page 69) ✓ Post-employment Unit ownership Executives must hold Units for one year following the date of resignation or retirement to encourage decisions that support the creation of sustainable long-term value.
+(See page 70)